iceamdeveloper/iceam/wp-content/plugins/event-tickets-plus/readme.txt

 = Requirements =

-* PHP 5.2.4 or greater (recommended: PHP 7.0 or greater)
-* WordPress 4.5 or above
-* jQuery 1.11.x
 * Event Tickets 4.6 or above
 * Event Tickets Plus 4.6 or above
 * The Events Calendar 4.6 or above (optional)